aliceinwire/tofuwiki/README.markdown

 ## Expanding a wiki page

-SoyWiki lets you "expand" a wiki page.
+TofuWiki lets you "expand" a wiki page.
 What this does is expand all the wiki links in the page that appear alone on a line.
 Each of these links is replaced by the content of the wiki page the link points to.
 This expansion works recursively on all the expanded content.
 Don't worry.